How Spain Great David Villa Broke the Illusion That MLS Is a Retirement Home

 "He's been an ambassador, too.
 A lot of international players either don't see it as a responsibility to do that, or they don't see it as something that they want to take on.
 He's been almost the opposite.
 That's a wonderful prototype for how a designated player should behave on and off the field."

-Lalas continued: "We meet with these guys every so often [before calling their games].
+Lalas continued: "We meet with these guys every so often (before calling their games).
 Each time that we would meet, you could see Villa's English getting better and better.
 He was becoming more confident in what he was doing to the point now where he'll start throwing in different words.
 It's wonderful to see."

 Villa's tenure hasn't been perfect.
-Despite his Lionel Messi-like return of 60 goals and 21 assists in 88 games, NYCFC has failed to win the Supporters' Shield, given to the top MLS team in the regular season.
+Despite his Lionel Messi-like return of 60 goals and 21 assists in 88 games, NYCFC has failed to win the Supporters' Shield, given to the regular season's best team.
 And the squad fell short in the 2016 playoffs, suffering a 7-0 aggregate defeat to Toronto FC despite being favored to advance past the Canadian club.

 This season has been more of the same.
-While NYCFC is once again a lock to make the playoffs and Villa looks destined for his second-straight MVP trophy, they won't catch Toronto FC for the Eastern Conference's top spot and their chances to hoist the MLS Cup appear slim.
+While NYCFC is once again a lock to make the playoffs and Villa looks destined for his second-straight MVP trophy, they won't catch Toronto FC for the Eastern Conference's top spot, and their chances to hoist the MLS Cup appear slim.

 Villa will, however, get a chance to impress with Spain.
 The decision from Lopetegui was, quite frankly, shocking even to the player himself.